jeholliday/shellshock/README.md

-This report on the Shellshock security vulnerabilities was created as part of a final project for CS3891-Cybersecurity at Vanderbilt University in Fall 2020.
+This report the Shellshock was created as part of a final project for CS3891-Cybersecurity at Vanderbilt University in Fall 2020.

 # Introduction
 In 2014, security researchers found a series of injection vulnerabilities in Bash that came to be